-- If an undergraduate student should receive an overall course grade of “F,” then the student must pay the current cost of tuition to repeat the entire course.
+- If an undergraduate student does not receive a passing course grade of "A", "B" or "C", then the student must pay the current cost of tuition to repeat the entire course.

-- If a master’s or doctorate student should receive an overall course grade of “D” or “F,” then the student must pay the current cost of tuition to repeat the entire course.
+- If a master’s or doctorate student does not receive a passing course grade of "A" or "B", then the student must pay the current cost of tuition to repeat the entire course.

 How do I contact the Testing Department?

 If you have comments or questions about testing, you may contact us by phone, fax, or email.
 The Testing Department is open from 8 a.m. to 4 p.m., Pacific Standard Time, Monday through Friday, excluding major holidays.